Blue Line (Mumbai Metro): Bridges

-Line 1 contains a 1284-metre steel bridge, modeled on the Howrah Bridge in Kolkata, crossing the Western Line at Andheri.
-Construction of the bridge, which is supported by 3 pillars, started in early 2012 and completed on 23 December 2012.
-The metropolitan administration claims the bridge was built in 288 days which is a record.
+Blue Line contains a 1284-metre steel bridge, modeled on the Howrah Bridge in Kolkata, crossing the Western Line at Andheri.
+The bridge was constructed in 2012.
 It cost ₹350 million.
 The bridge, which was initially planned to be made of concrete, was constructed of steel by Braithwaite Burn & Jessop Construction Company (BBJ), Kolkata, who also fabricated the Howrah Bridge.
 The steel girders were pre-fabricated at BBJ's Heavy Plant Yard in Kolkata.
 The bridge was then disassembled and transported over the course of a week to the site.

-Another notable bridge on Line 1 is the 175-metre-long cable-stayed bridge over the Andheri Flyover on the Western Express Highway.
+Another notable bridge on Blue Line is the 175-metre-long cable-stayed bridge over the Andheri Flyover on the Western Express Highway.
 The Andheri flyover is 13 metres above ground level, and the metro line travels 6.5 metres above it.
 The bridge is 39 metres above the ground at its highest point.
 Construction on the bridge started in mid-2009 and was completed on 24 August 2012.
 The bridge was built by MMOPL, with Switzerland-based VSL International Limited as its partners.